1. Why is it necessary to back up G Suite data?

 12. Is there a Linux or Mac OSX version of CubeBackup?

 Not yet.
-Only a windows version is available at the present time, but we are working on a Linux version of CubeBackup and hope to release it soon.
-There are no current plans for a Mac OSX version.
+Only a windows version is available at the present time, but we are working on a cross-platform version of CubeBackup and hope to release it soon.

 13. Is there a version of CubeBackup for personal use?